 PURPOSE

-This policy provides academic and financial options for enrolled students that are being deployed, activated, or mobilized, to manage their coursework obligations and maintain good academic standing with the institution, with minimal financial penalty or impact on grades.
+This policy provides academic and financial options for enrolled students who are being deployed, activated, or mobilized, to manage their coursework obligations and maintain good academic standing with the institution, with minimal financial penalty or impact on grades.

 This policy does not apply to reservists or members of the Guard who have annual pre-planned training events that conflict with the academic schedule.
 Reservists or members of the Guard who are aware of a training conflict in advance of the term should notify their faculty immediately to coordinate modifications in their course schedule as appropriate.